andreybarsky/saber/README.md

 $residuals: Matrix of event transition residuals.

+$adjacency: An adjacency matrix, used for graph plotting.
+Same as the residual matrix, but with zeroes for all values below the critical residual, given below.

 $critical_residual: The critical residual value for notability, either calculated by default or supplied by user.

 $event_cor: If clustering was performed, these are the correlations between event codes.

 $clusters: If clustering was performed, these are cluster memberships.
+LFE membership is included here as well.

 $hft: A data frame of high frequency transitions, ordered by descending residual values.